Treats early and advanced breast cancer in women who have stopped menstruating (postmenopausal).

 - It is unlikely that a postmenopausal woman may become pregnant.
 But, you should know that using this medicine while you are pregnant could harm your unborn baby.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-- Make sure your doctor knows if you have bone problems (such as osteoporosis), kidney problems, or liver problems.
+- Make sure your doctor knows if you have a history of bone marrow problems (such as lymphocytopenia) or bone problems (such as osteoporosis).

 - This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, talk to your doctor.